Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Merchandise
     - Labor is bought and sold like any other commodity.

+## Compensation

+- Something that makes a bad situation better, Repayment
+    - **Compensation for** injuries at work
+    - The jury awarded Tyler $1.7 million **in compensation**.
+    - One of the few compensations of losing my job was seeing more of my family.

+## Conscience

+- Moral sense
+    - To have a clear conscience

 ## Contend

 - To compete against someone to gain something